Haredim and Zionism: Current positions of Haredi groups

-Groups which do not recognize Israel
+Groups which do not recognize the State of Israel

 There are a number of Haredi groups which not only oppose Zionism, but also do not recognize the State of Israel.
 Among them are the Hasidic sects of Shomer Emunim (and its offshoots, Toldos Aharon, and Toldos Avrohom Yitzchok), Mishkenos HoRoim, and Dushinsky.
 In July 1947, Rabbi Yosef Tzvi Dushinsky, Chief Rabbi of the Jerusalem-based Edah HaChareidis, declared to the United Nations his "definite opposition to a Jewish state in any part of Palestine".
-The largest anti-Zionist Hasidic group is Satmar, which has around 100,000 adherents worldwide.
-The group's position was crystallized by their charismatic leader, Rabbi Joel Teitelbaum, who authored comprehensive and polemic tracts detailing his opposition to Zionism.
-He encouraged his followers who live in the "Holy Land" to form self-sufficient communities, rejecting social state benefits, and not to vote in general elections.
-Anxious not to be viewed as supportive of the actions of the Israeli government, which he viewed as an abomination, he instructed his people not to visit the Western Wall and other holy sites which had been captured by Israel in the 1967 war.
+The largest anti-Zionist Hasidic group is Satmar, which has around 100,000 adherents worldwide (as of 2006).
+The group's position was crystallized by their leader, Rabbi Joel Teitelbaum, who authored comprehensive and polemic tracts detailing his opposition to Zionism.
+He encouraged his followers who live in Israel to form self-sufficient communities, rejecting social state benefits, and not to vote in Israeli elections.
+He instructed his people not to visit the Western Wall and other holy sites which had been captured by Israel in the 1967 war.

 One of the most extreme sects is the Neturei Karta.
 Formed in 1938 as a breakaway from Agudath Israel, its 5,000 members are based mainly in Jerusalem and Beit Shemesh.
 Despite their shared opposition to Zionism, Satmar and other anti-Zionist Haredi groups are frequently critical of the activities of Neturei Karta and publicly distance themselves from them.

-Groups which oppose secular Zionism, but recognize Israel
+Groups which do recognize the State of Israel

 The Agudat Israel is an international organization (with an Israeli association) of various Haredi groups, mainly from the Lithuanian yeshiva communities and Hasidic groups such as Ger and Belz.
 The Agudah was initially created as an umbrella organization of Orthodox Jews who were united to fight against the Zionist movement.
 Out of necessity and "to save from the mouth of the lion" they permitted participating in national elections and sending their representatives to the Israeli Knesset, "to actively protect what is holy to us."
 They did not take full part in it by not serving in its military, and do not celebrate any of the State's official holidays.
-They are adamantly opposed to serving in the military, because of the gilui arayos, shfichus damim and avodah zarah that exists.
+They are adamantly opposed to serving in the military, because of the gilui arayot, murder, and avodah zarah that exists there.
 The Agudat Israel party in the Knesset is represented as United Torah Judaism, a collective party of Agudat Israel and Degel HaTorah.
 It tries to influence the Knesset with a pro-Judaism outlook, by mainly focusing on funding for Jewish education (yeshivas), exemption from military service for Haredi yeshiva students, and trying to safeguard basic rights such as freedom to practice their religion.
 In general, the Agudath Israel position is supportive of Israel.